▶ How to use this simulator

 callipers + scale

-Measure frontal area & Cd
+Frontal area & Cd

-graph paper / wind tunnel
+graph paper / tunnel

 track inspection